cneralich/tfe-tfc-migration-tool/README.md

     --workspace-list-file-path '/path/to/file/workspaces.txt' > outputs.txt
 ```

-For clarity, the command above would result in the use of a custom `TFE_VCS_CONNECTION_MAP` JSON file, the writing of all outputs to an `outputs.txt` file, the migration of only a subset of workspace, and the migration of all state versions for all workspaces.
+For clarity, the command above would result in the use of a custom `TFE_VCS_CONNECTION_MAP` JSON file, the writing of all outputs to an `outputs.txt` file, the migration of only a subset of workspaces, and the migration of all state versions for all workspaces.

 ## Supported Operations